cherch173/clearance/README.md

     - [] ADD the add_photo VIEW FUNCTION
     - [] Update UI on DETAIL PAGE to SHOW PHOTOS
     - [] Add PHOTOS to ADMIN PORTAL
+    - [] Begin Django AUTHENTICATION
+    - [] DEFINE USER -< CASE Relationship
+    - [] Add URLS for Auth
+    - [] Logging In / Logging Out
+    - [] Update the Nav Bar to be Dynamic
+    - [] Update CaseCreate View to Link to a User
+    - [] Make sure only LOGGED IN USER can view CASES
+    - [] Implement Authorization

 - **TUESDAY**
     - [] Debug